 TAB recommended reading

-If you're looking for a good book on the topic of HIV/AIDS, there are a few must reads we want to share.
+If you're looking for a good book on the topic of HIV and AIDS, there are a few must reads we want to share.

 A moving and detailed portrait of the early years of the AIDS epidemic, chronicling the health community's efforts to understand and stop the disease.